Ann-Sophie Barwich, PhD (Exon)

 My postdoc project investigates the role of scientific expertise in current laboratory-based neuroscience.
 By tracing the emergence, success, and decline of standard lab routines in research on the sense of smell, I analyze how cognitive and behavioral patterns influence scientific decision-making.

-Its current dynamics and susceptibility to the revision of its core premises makes olfactory research an excellent example to study the ambiguity of determining what is a reliable research strategy.
+Its current dynamics and susceptibility to the revision of its core premises makes olfactory research an excellent example to study the ambiguity of determining what a reliable research strategy is.
 One of the key reasons for the historical marginalization of olfaction was the experimental difficulty of conducting research into olfaction: How do you measure odors?
 Another reason is that smell was long considered a declining and "lower sense" that lacks cognitive significance.
 (To be sure, nothing could be further from the truth!)
 The contemporary relevance of research in olfaction is twofold: It lies in is its capability for methodological innovations and its potential to serve a new model sense for understanding the structure and content of perception.

 I received my PhD at the University of Exeter (Egenis, The Centre for the Study of the Life Sciences) under the supervision of John Dupré in 2013, before taking up a postdoctoral fellowship at the Konrad Lorenz Institute for Evolution and Cognition Research with Werner Callebaut as my scientific advisor.
 My thesis examined classification and modeling strategies through which scientists have linked odors to a material basis (botanical, chemical, molecular-biological, neurophysiological), and my previous postdoctoral project concerned the role of methodology in measurement and wet-lab discovery.